 Andy received his B.A. in Sociology from the University of Colorado and has completed behavioral training from the nationally-recognized Judevine Center.
 Andy has had speaking engagements in both corporate and academic settings.

-was part of the Dialect launch team and has experience in helping organizations improve alignment and helping individuals find meaning in their work.
+was part of the Dialect launch team and enjoys helping organizations improve alignment and helping individuals find meaning in their work.

 He is a member of the St. Louis Organization Development Network and the National Career Development Association.

 Mark is also an Adjunct Associate Professor at Webster University in the OD & Change program and a Visiting Instructor at Covenant Theological Seminary.

 Mark earned his Bachelor of Science degree in Electrical Engineering from the University of Illinois at Urbana-Champaign and has a Master of Arts degree in Counseling.
 In addition, he has a Certificate in Teaching English as a Foreign Language to Adults (TEFLA) from the Royal Society of Arts/Cambridge University.

 Mark and his family are active volunteers in their local community and enjoy helping international students settle into life in St. Louis.